Ready to take your next solo sesh to a whole new level? That's what Dipsea is for.

 Naturally, the reason for this swap is the same as above.
 We couldn’t just change out cowgirl and leave reverse cowgirl hanging.
 This leads us too…

 Reverse Harley Davidson is a bit of a mouthful, so we’re just going with Reverse Harley.
 An added bonus if you find yourself having sex with someone actually named Harley!

 So technically, this is more of a sex act than a position, but we still think it could use a little refresh.
 Pegging wasn’t actually called pegging until 2001 when Dan Savage selected the name as the winning entry in a contest he was holding to name the act.
 Pegging (the name) is fine enough, but it doesn’t necessarily live up to all the fun that can be had while pegging (the act).

 Yes, Pegasus doesn’t immediately translate into a verb as gracefully as pegging does, but we think the sacrifice is worth it.
 Imagine asking your partner if they’re interested in trying pegging--it can be a difficult topic to broach, and the name isn’t really helping out.
 Now imagine asking your partner if they want to try to Pegasus?
 Immediately intriguing, drawing up images of power, wonder, and majesty.
 Who wouldn’t want to try to Pegasus!

 Interested in trying some of the newly name sex positions above with a partner but unsure how to bring it up?
-Check our sessions on “Saying Yes” and “Saying No” to help break the ice!
+Check our 36 Questions series to help you break the ice!